AYUSHSURYAVANSHI/Thyroid-Disease-Detection-Project-/README.md

 # Technical Aspects

-- Python 3.7 and more
+- Python 3.8 and more
 - Important Libraries: sklearn, pandas, numpy, matplotlib & seaborn
 - Front-end: HTML, CSS
 - Back-end: Flask framework
 - IDE: Jupyter Notebook, Pycharm & VSCode
 - Database: Cassandra
-- Deployment: Heroku, AWS
+- Deployment: Microsoft Azure

 # How to run this app

-Code is written in Python 3.7 and more.
+Code is written in Python 3.8 and more.
 If you don't have python installed on your system, click here https://www.python.org/downloads/ to install.

 - Create virtual environment - conda create -n myenv python=3.7
 - Activate the environment - conda activate myenv